 Although there's little scientific evidence to support the use of alternative medicine for people with Bell's palsy, some people with the condition may benefit from the following:

-- Biofeedback training.
-By teaching you to use your thoughts to control your body, you may help gain better control over your facial muscles.
+Biofeedback training.
+By teaching you to use your thoughts to control your body, biofeedback training may help you gain better control over your facial muscles.

 Preparing for an appointment

 You'll likely start by seeing your family doctor.
 However, in some cases when you call to set up an appointment, you may be referred immediately to a neurologist.

 It's good to prepare for your appointment.
 Here's some information to help you get ready.

 Write down any symptoms you're experiencing.
 Be sure to include any that may seem unrelated to the reason for which you scheduled the appointment.